andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_06_TissueBoundary.rst

 If the segmentation has finished without any errors, our next step is to coregister the anatomical and diffusion-weighted images.
 This ensures that the boundaries of the tissue types are accurately match up with the boundaries of the diffusion-weighted images; even small differences in the location of the two scans can throw off the tractography results.

 We will first use the commands ``dwiextract`` and ``mrmath`` to average together the B0 images from the diffusion data.
 These are the images that look most like T2-weighted functional scans, since a diffusion gradient wasn't applied during their acquisition - in other words, they were acquired with a b-value of zero.
-To see how this works, type the following command:
+To see how this works, navigate back to the ``dwi`` directory and type the following command:

 ::

-  dwiextract sub-01_den_unr_preproc_unbiased.mif - -bzero | mrmath - mean mean_b0.mif -axis 3
+  dwiextract sub-02_den_preproc_unbiased.mif - -bzero | mrmath - mean mean_b0.mif -axis 3

-There are two parts to this command, separated by a pipe ("``\``").
+There are two parts to this command, separated by a pipe ("``|``").
 The left half of the command, ``dwiextract``, takes the preprocessed diffusion-weighted image as an input, and the ``-bzero`` option extracts the B0 images; the solitary ``-`` argument indicates that the output should be used as input for the second part of the command, to the right of the pipe. ``mrmath`` then takes these output B0 images and computes the mean along the 3rd axis, or the time dimension.
 In other words, if we start with an index of 0, then the number 3 indicates the 4th dimension, which simply means to average over all of the volumes.

 In order to carry out the coregistration between the diffusion and anatomical images, we will need to take a brief detour outside of MRtrix.
 The software package doesn't have a coregistration command in its library, so we will need to use another software package's commands instead.
 Although you can choose any one you want, we will focus here on FSL's ``flirt`` command.

 The first step is to convert both the segmented anatomical image and the B0 images we just extracted:

 ::
+  mv ../anat/5tt_nocoreg.mif .
   mrconvert mean_b0.mif mean_b0.nii.gz
   mrconvert 5tt_nocoreg.mif 5tt_nocoreg.nii.gz